I Protest: Background

 2010 Kashmir unrest was a series of violent clashes in Jammu and Kashmir between the state and the locals, who took to streets protesting against the killing of three locals in the state.
 110 people were killed in protests by the Indian forces, during this protest.

 Composition

 The lyrics to the song are graphic.
 The song's video begin with news clippings about the protests during the 2010 protest.
-Kash challenges the Indian occupation in the song by saying, "Tales from the dark side of a murderous regime, an endless occupation of our land an' our dreams", which is considered sedition according to Indian law, where no one can question India's claim over Kashmir.
+Kash challenges the Indian administration in the song by saying, "Tales from the dark side of a murderous regime, an endless occupation of our land an' our dreams", which is considered sedition according to Indian law.
 He also criticizes the local media of not fully covering the human right violations in the region by saying "sponsored media who hide this genocide".
-The song ends with the names of those 65 people who died during the struggle in 2010, up until September.
+The song ends with the names of those 65 people who died during the protests in 2010, up until September.